Reaching Others University at Buffalo - The State University of New York

 Present Your Research

-The student with the best poster at the Upstate New York Pharmacology Society Annual Meeting wins an all-expenses-paid trip to present at the annual meeting of the American Society for Pharmacology and Experimental Therapeutics or Society of Toxicology.
+You are strongly encouraged to present your research at the annual meetings of the American Society for Pharmacology and Experimental Therapeutics or Society of Toxicology.

 Gain Practical Lab Experience